HaiderSultanArc/HaiderSultanArc/README.md

 ### ABOUT ME
 - ⚡ Leader of [ArcCode][ArcCode] Team of Freelancers 🚀
-- 🔭 I’m currently working on My Skills and University Projects 😄
+- 🔭 I’m currently an AI Engineer Intern at [OpenAIMP][OpenAIMP] 😎
-- 🌱 I’m currently learning 😎:
+- 🌱 I’m currently learning 👨‍🎓:
     * Artificial Intelligence 🤖
-    * Full Stack Development 🌐
+    * MLOps 👨‍💻
-    * Cyber Security 🕵️
+    * System Designing 🖥️
 - 📫 How to reach me: haidersultanarc@gmail.com 📧